nanog75/hackathon/_day0/2019-02-16-understanding-day0-operations.md

 ```

 Let's dump this script.
-The script has appropriate comments at the different points to help a reader understand is content.
+The script has appropriate comments at the different points to help a reader understand its content.

 <div class="highlighter-rouge">
 <pre class="highlight">